-• Even in areas where Japanese aid workers cannot get directly involved, Japan formulates and implements projects in cooperation with international organizations that can.
+• Even in areas where Japanese aid workers cannot directly operate, Japan formulates and implements projects in cooperation with international organizations that can.

 The international organizations appropriately implement the project in a responsible manner.
-Japan receives interim and final reports from it to confirm that the projects have been implemented appropriately.
+Japan receives interim and final reports from then to confirm that the projects have been implemented appropriately.